bogdanb/hpmor/README.md

 To build a single chapter, from the `chapters` directory use the command:

-`latexmk -norc -e '$chapter=N' -r ../latexmkrc -g hpmor-chapter-NNN`
+`latexmk -norc -e '$chapter="N"' -r ../latexmkrc -g hpmor-chapter-NNN`

 Similarly, to build a single appendix or other non-chapter section, from the top directory use the command: